KVVat/android-device-secuirty/README.md

 # android-device-secuirty
-This repository is intended to make the test suites for the andorid device security requirements.
+The project is intended to build a test suite for the android device security requirements.